gwlucastrig/gridfour/docs/README.md

 # The Gridfour Software Project
 Tools for raster data including scientific and geophysical applications.

+## Project Links
+[The Gridfour Code Repository on Github](https://github.com/gwlucastrig/gridfour) -- Our main project space and code repository

+[The Gridfour Wiki](https://github.com/gwlucastrig/gridfour) -- A collection of articles describing the algorithms used in Gridfour, the results of performance tests, and helpful how-to articles.

 ## Background
 Although there are many tools for image processing and gridded-data applications, the Gridfour Project believes that there is still